Serves:4 to 6 |

 Cook Time:45 minutes

 Jambalaya gets its name from the tasso ham traditionally used in it (the French word for ham is jambon), but I like mine with spicy andouille sausage instead.
 You can pretty much throw in anything you want, as long as you include the “holy trinity” of celery, onion, and bell pepper as the flavor base.
-If you’re not a pork person, use spicy turkey or chicken sausage instead of andouille.
-If you like seafood in yours, throw in a handful of shrimp.
+Use another smoked sausage if you can’t find andouille, or if you’re not a pork person, use spicy turkey or chicken sausage instead.
+Or substitute smoked paprika for the regular paprika and leave the sausage out.
+Include the seafood or don’t.
+Traditional jambalaya is made with long-grain rice, but I like mine with short-grain bomba or arborio rice, too.
+Use whatever you have on hand.
+It’s meant to be a jumble of things, not one specific recipe.
+Jumble-aya.

 2 celery stalks, chopped